mikeizbicki/cmc-csci046/week_00/git.md

 1. The code above uses python f-strings, which is a new feature added into python 3.6.
-   (If you have an older version of python on your computer, you won't be able to use f-strings.)
-   Whenever a string literal begins with `f'`, any values within curly braces will be substituted into the string.
+   Whenever a string literal begins with `f`, any values within curly braces will be substituted into the string.
    See [this tutorial](https://cito.github.io/blog/f-strings/) if you want to learn more.